After Anna Graham Hunter, ‘Genius’ producer accuses Dustin Hoffman of sexual harassment

 According to Riss Gatsiounis, the Oscar-award winning actor Hoffman, who was 53 years old then, asked her if she had ever “been intimate” with a man who was older than 40.
 “I’ll never forget – he moves back, he opens his arms, and he says, ‘It would be a whole new body to explore,” Riss Gatsiounis told Variety.
 She was later asked to accompany the actor on a shopping trip by Hoffman and Schisgal, but she said she declined the offer.
 “The whole thing was just a source of torment for me,” Riss Gatsiounis said.
 “I was just this writer and he had been my hero, and it stayed with me for a long time.”

 Hoffman was earlier accused of sexually harassing writer Anna Graham Hunter in 1985, when she was 17, on the sets of television movie Death of a Salesman.
-The actor later apologised to Hunter, who had written a guest column in The Hollywood Reporter on Wednesday detailing the incident.
+The actor later apologised to Hunter, who had written a guest column in The Hollywood Reporteron Wednesday detailing the incident.

 In response t othe allegations, Hoffman, now 80, said in a statement, “I have the utmost respect for women and feel terrible that anything I might have done could have put her in an uncomfortable situation.
 I am sorry.
 It is not reflective of who I am.”